jonuwz/splunk-k8s-connect-experiment/README.md

 ```

 This creates an app that logs a few events a second in a namespace called `test`

+### route events to different indexes based on container metadata

 By default the events go to the main index, but by setting an aoontation on the namespace, the events will be routed to an index of your choice.
 In this case we are saying to send logs to the test index - **You need to create the index called test for this to work**